pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPWidgets/#XPSetWidgetGeometry>`__ :index:`XPSetWidgetGeometry`

-.. py:function::  getWidgetForLocation(container, xOffset, yOffset, recursive=1, visibleOnly=1)
+.. py:function::  getWidgetForLocation(container, xOffset, yOffset, recursive=1, visibleOnly=1) -> XPWidgetID

     :param XPWidgetID container: containing widget
     :param int xOffset:
     :param int yOffset: position to query in global coordinates
     :param int recursive: 1=check container's child widgets also
     :param int visibleOnly: 1= check only visible widgets
-    :return: XPWidgetID of container (or any of its children) if location is within bounds, or None
+    :return: :class:`XPWidgetID` of container (or any of its children) if location is within bounds, or None

-    Given a *container* :ref:`XPWidgetID` and a location, this routine returns the :ref:`XPWidgetID` of the child of that container widget that owns that location.
+    Given a *container* :class:`XPWidgetID` and a location, this routine returns the :class:`XPWidgetID` of the child of that container widget that owns that location.
 If *recursive* is 1 then this will return a child of a child of a widget as it tries to find the deepest widget at that location.
 If *visibleOnly* is 1, then only